Miami Airport: The Ultimate 4-7 Hour MIA Layover Guide (by a Pilot)

 To get to the outdoor area, head to Concourse E arrivals and cross all of the roads (ground transport/pickup).
 The “park” is basically in the middle of the airport, and features benches, fountains, and trees for shade.

-How can I explore the Miami area on a 4-7 hour layover at MIA?
+Exploring Miami on a 4-7 hour layover

 Miami Beach is one of the places you can visit on a short layover at MIA Airport